pingcap/docs-cn/dm/quick-start-create-source.md

 ---
-title: Create a Data Source
+title: Create a Data Source for TiDB Data Migration
 summary: Learn how to create a data source for Data Migration (DM).
 ---

-# Create a Data Source
+# Create a Data Source for TiDB Data Migration

 > **Note:**
 >